campaignmonitor/createsend-python/README.md

 If you don't use an OAuth library, you will need to manually get access tokens for your users by following the instructions included in the Campaign Monitor API [documentation](http://www.campaignmonitor.com/api/getting-started/#authenticating_with_oauth).
 This package provides functionality to help you do this, as described below.

 The first thing your application should do is redirect your user to the Campaign Monitor authorization URL where they will have the opportunity to approve your application to access their Campaign Monitor account.
-You can get this Authorisation URL by using the `authorize_url()` function, like so:
+You can get this authorization URL by using the `authorize_url()` function, like so:

 ```python
 ***REMOVED***